Kanti Khadka

 There are various kinds of expenses while trekking in Everest Base Camp.
 The cost of EBC trek includes the cost of flights, accommodation, food, gear, travel permits, insurance, a guide, and other miscellaneous costs.

 The flight to Lukla from Kathmandu costs about 177$.
-If you wish to reach EBC through Jiri then you won’t have to take a flight which will reduce the cost of the flight.
+If you wish to reach EBC through Jiri, then you won’t have to take a flight, which will reduce the cost of the flight.
 The price of a flight from Lukla to Kathmandu is also similar.

 In addition, you should expect to pay higher charges for accommodation as you go to higher altitudes.

-Everest Base Camp trek can be completed in different ways.
+The Everest Base Camp trek can be completed in different ways.
 It all depends upon the places you want to see along the way.
 This is the classic itinerary to the Everest Base Camp:

 Days |